dotnet/docs/docs/fundamentals/productivity/code-analysis.md

 You can change the severity of these rules to disable them or elevate them to errors.

-### Enabling additional rules
+### Enable additional rules

-Starting with .NET 5.0 RC2, the .NET SDK ships with [all "CA" code quality rules](/visualstudio/code-quality/code-analysis-for-managed-code-warnings).
+Starting with .NET 5.0 RC2, the .NET SDK ships with all of the ["CA" code quality rules](/visualstudio/code-quality/code-analysis-for-managed-code-warnings).
 For a full list of rules that are included with each .NET SDK version, see [analyzer releases](https://github.com/dotnet/roslyn-analyzers/blob/master/src/NetAnalyzers/Core/AnalyzerReleases.Shipped.md).

 #### Default analysis mode

 In the default analysis mode, some rules are [enabled by default](#enabled-rules) as build warnings.
 Some other rules are enabled by default only as Visual Studio IDE suggestions with corresponding code fixes.
-Rest of the rules are disabled by default.
-Full list of rules specified at [analyzer releases](https://github.com/dotnet/roslyn-analyzers/blob/master/src/NetAnalyzers/Core/AnalyzerReleases.Shipped.md) includes each rule's default severity and whether or not the rule is enabled by default in the default analysis mode.
+The remaining rules are disabled by default.
+The [full list of rules](https://github.com/dotnet/roslyn-analyzers/blob/master/src/NetAnalyzers/Core/AnalyzerReleases.Shipped.md) includes each rule's default severity and whether or not the rule is enabled by default in the default analysis mode.

 #### Custom analysis mode

-You can [configure code analysis rules](configure-code-analysis-rules.md) to enable or disable individual rule or a category of rules.
-Additionally, you can configure the [AnalysisMode](../../core/project-sdk/msbuild-props.md#analysismode) to switch to below custom analysis modes:
+You can [configure code analysis rules](configure-code-analysis-rules.md) to enable or disable an individual rule or a category of rules.
+Additionally, you can use the [AnalysisMode](../../core/project-sdk/msbuild-props.md#analysismode) property to switch to one of the following custom analysis modes:

 - _Aggressive_ or _Opt-out_ mode: All rules are enabled by default as build warnings.
 You can selectively [opt out](configure-code-analysis-rules.md) of individual rules to disable them.
-- _Conservative_ or _Opt-in_ mode, where all rules are disabled by default.
+- _Conservative_ or _Opt-in_ mode: All rules are disabled by default.
 You can selectively [opt into](configure-code-analysis-rules.md) individual rules to enable them.

 ### Treat warnings as errors